Where To Go If It Rains (or It’s Too Darn Hot!)

 Aviation Museum of New Hampshire, Londonderry

 If planes are more your thing, you’ll find airplane models, photographs and memorabilia of Granite State’s history in the air at the Aviation Museum of New Hampshire.
 The museum is housed in the original Art Deco terminal building built in 1937.
+For year-round festivities, keep an eye on their calendar for popular events like the annual Easter egg hunt, car show and visits with Santa.

 Find more at aviationmuseumofnh.org.